From SHAPE OF SEAS, a biography of Deborah Love Matthiessen

 The two novels of the Todd series, Life After Life, and A God in Ruins, run consecutively.
 I’m sure it was helpful to have the constraints of traditional marriage and rigid British society before say, 1960, and the drama and tragedy of two wars for one’s setting.
 Nonetheless, it’s hugely impressive.

-It took me awhile to realize that though we mostly lost touch with my Love relatives, and they didn’t live extraordinarily long lives, my feelings of perplexity and loss were not unique.
+It took me awhile to realize that though we mostly lost touch with my Love relatives, my feelings of perplexity and loss were not unique.
 That no matter how long particular intimacies last—there’s always a sense of being robbed when it ends, even if everyone lives to be 100.
 When it’s over and not coming back, there’s a sense of being stolen from.
 Because one absolutely did not know at the time how much change was coming, and how foreign and familiar the original, from which everything evolved, would seem.
 Somehow in these scenarios, it was all taken for granted.
 There was no acknowledging moment, or if there was, it was maybe a bit choreographed and not as memorable.
 Mundaneness is almost always the most important factor in a narrative that sneaks up on you.
 As for ourselves, we might look back as I have and say Look!
 We were ordinary together.
 What more could one wish for?

 Outtake from my novel, "Woman With Eyes Closed.”